The Overseas Battle

 Baglihar-Dam-Front-View

 Then, both the countries decided to talk again.
 They met for four days (January 4-7, 2005) and discussed six ‘contentious’ technical issues.
 Probably for the first time, they shared the data formally.
-Islamabad insisted the design violated the water sharing Indus Water Treaty.
+Islamabad insisted the design violated the water-sharing Indus Water Treaty.
 Delhi disagreed.
-With slightly less half of the civil works through, Islamabad offered an alternative design which, if implemented, would have left the project without a dam and slashed its output to 137 MWs.
+With slightly less half of the civil works through, Islamabad offered an alternative design which, if implemented, would have left the project without a dam and slashed its output to 137 MW.
 Failure of this meeting led Pakistan to petition the World Bank.

 For the resource-deficient government in Srinagar that continued lifting loans to manage the project and get out of the ‘energy misery’, the failure of talks added to the tensions.
 Mufti Sayeed, the then Chief Minister said the project was “Kashmir’s jugular vein”, a “flagship of its future prosperity” and will not be abandoned.

-Signed on September 19, 1960, the Treaty was brokered by World Bank.
+Signed on September 19, 1960, the Treaty was brokered by the World Bank.
 It was in fact outcome of the Bank’s efforts to help two nations manage their water resources.
 Australia, Canada, Germany, New Zealand.
-Britain and the US were part of collateral Indus Water Basin Development Fund Agreement.
+Britain and the US were part of the collateral Indus Water Basin Development Fund Agreement.
 The Treaty that survived all the wars between the two countries has a set mechanism of engagement and crisis-management.

 The two sovereign states can settle a ‘question’ – the basic disagreement on issues arising out of engagement, bilaterally, the Treaty rules.
-If they fail, the ‘question’ becomes a ‘difference’ that can be settled by an NE which only WB can appoint while keeping both the parties in loop.
-If it is more serious, the Treaty terms it a ‘dispute’ which can be tackled by a court of arbitration whose head is appointed by the UN Secretary General.
+If they fail, the ‘question’ becomes a ‘difference’ that can be settled by an NE which only WB can appoint while keeping both the parties in the loop.
+If it is more serious, the Treaty terms it a ‘dispute’ which can be tackled by a court of arbitration whose head is appointed by the UN Secretary-General.

 Pakistan went to the NE with three ‘differences’.
 Firstly, the design of the project was not based on “correct, rational and realistic estimates of maximum flood discharge”.
 Secondly, the pondage of 37.722 million cubic meters (in the dam) exceeds twice the pondage required for Firm Power.
 And finally, intake for the turbines was not located at the highest level consistent with satisfactory and economical construction and operation of a run of the river plant.
-Pakistan termed all the three differences as violations of various provisions listed in Treaty’s Annexure D. Delhi held a contrarian view on all.
+Pakistan termed all three differences as violations of various provisions listed in the Treaty’s Annexure D. Delhi held a contrarian view on all.

 World Bank appointed NE with delegations from India and Pakistan.